inbravo/aws-feature-set/README.md

 Different from Latency based as the routing is hardwired irrespective of latency.

 ## DNS Exam Tips
-- ELBs cost money – ensure to delete them when not using.
+- ELBs cost money – ensure to delete them when not using
 - ELBs always have DNS name – no public IP Addresses.
 Trick question might induce you into believing IP4 address for ELB
 - Remember difference between Alias and CNAME
 - Given a choice between Alias Record vs CNAME – always choose Alias.
-Alias records are free and can connect to AWS resources.
+Alias records are free and can connect to AWS resources
 - R53 supports zone apex records
 - With Route 53, there is a default limit of 50 domain names.
 However, this limit can be increased by contacting AWS support.
 Naked domain – which doesn’t have the www in front of the domain e.g. acloud.guru. [www.acloud.guru](http://www.acloud.guru) isn’t